riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

  compute dramatically improved elliptic curve scalar multiplication algorithms at fewer than 1000 cycles per scalarmult MUST reconsider these assumptions.

+# Cofactors

+Generic DLP security requires a subgroup of large prime order.
+If the whole group's order is h\*p where p is the largest prime factor, h is called the cofactor.
+For prime-order groups, h = 1.
+Composite-order groups with h > 1 pose various complications:

+- The Pohlig-Hellman algorithm costs O(log(h\*p) sqrt{p}), so it is not enough for h\*p to be large; p itself must also be large.

+  To defeat Pohlig-Hellman, traditional finite-field DLP applications that only expose (G, k\*G) where G is a standard generator, such as Schnorr signatures and ECDSA, use Schnorr groups {{Schnorr89}}
+   {{?RFC2412}}:
+  The standard generator G is chosen to generate the order-p subgroup of (Z/qZ)^* where q = hp + 1 and p is a prime large enough that Pohlig-Hellman is out of reach, typically near 2^256.

+- Traditional Diffie-Hellman key agreement with static keys {{DH76}}
+   {{Bernstein06}} is also subject to the active Lim-Lee small-subgroup attack {{LL97}}:
+  The adversary submits elements P_1, P_2, ..., P_n of small orders
+   o_1, o_2, ..., o_n to learn ciphertexts or hashes H(k\*P_1),
+   H(k\*P_2), ..., H(k\*P_n), with H treated as a black box.
+  The adversary can then recover k mod o_1, k mod o_2, ..., k mod o_n by brute force search.

+  To defeat the small-subgroup attack, traditional finite-field DH applications use safe primes q = 2p + 1, with cofactor 2, so that the attack reveals at most only one bit of information {{?RFC2785}}.
+  The secret scalar may also be chosen to be congruent to zero modulo the cofactor h, as in X25519 {{Bernstein06}} {{?RFC7748}}.
+  The static DH oracle may alternatively refuse to answer a query at an element P if p\*P is nonzero, meaning Q does not lie in the order-p subgroup.

+- Signature schemes such as Ed25519 {{BDLSY11}} {{?RFC8032}} may treat
+   multiple different byte strings representing signatures as equivalent.

+  This doesn't affect signature security -- existential unforgeability under chosen-message attack, or EUF-CMA.
+  But there are byte strings that are interpreted as valid by some verifiers and invalid by others leading to trouble in distributed consensus applications {{deValence20}}.
+  It has also led to vulnerabilities in protocols that relied on nonstandard security properties of signatures {{LS17}}.

+In the sequel, we assume that static DH oracles are confined to a prime-order subgroup.
+Protocols SHOULD use a prime-order group or encoding such as Decaf
+ {{Hamburg15}} or Ristretto {{?I-D.irtf-cfrg-ristretto255-decaf448}}
+ that is naturally restricted to a prime-order subgroup.
+Protocols MAY require that implementations verify p\*P = 0 before answering static DH queries if this cannot be enforced naturally by the encoding.
+This memo does not consider the security impact of static DH oracles in a composite-order group.

 # Generic Static DH Attacks